ArguablyCoherent/ArguablyCoherent.github.io/index.md

 #  *Hello world!*

 My name is Ronald Alonso, and this is my home page.
-I'm a student at [CalState University of Fullerton](http://www.fullerton.edu/) and my major is Comp'-Engin'
+I'm a student at [CalState University of Fullerton](http://www.fullerton.edu/) and I major in Computer Engineering

 My Github uername is ArguablyCoherent, my GitHub page can be found [***right here***](http://github.com/ArguablyCoherent)

 ## I take CPSC 120, here are 3 of my favorite labs from the course!

 1. Lab 1:
 Add-libs my beloved!
 This lab had us using strings and character inputs/outputs to fill gaps in preloaded text, then print the completed version.
 This Lab is one of my top 3 favorites because it's the very first Lab we did, and my first time using writing in C++!
 It's the first time I got to put my studies to the test!
 Also, I just like add-libs.